soobinrho/dotfiles-personal/README.md

 # Start the SSH server.
 sudo service sshd start

-# Stop sshd.
-Note that sshd will be
+# sshd will be stopped automatically
-# stopped automatically after rebooting.
-# However, we can manually stop it by:
+# after rebooting.
+However, we can manually
-sudo service sshd stop
+# stop it with `sudo service sshd stop`
 ```

 <br>